arduino/arduino-cloud-cli/README.md

 ## Requirements

-This is all you need to use Mariquita:
+This is all you need to use iot-cloud-cli:
  * A "Generic ESP8266 Module" device in IoT Cloud (requires a Maker plan)
  * A thing with a `counter` property connected to the "Generic ESP8266 Module" device